PicsArt/cppbind/docs/02_first_steps/04_configuration.rst

 API
 ^^^

-  - **parser_start** - Tag in the doxygen comment after which everything is considered as instructions for iegen.
+  - **parser_start** - Tag in the doxygen comment after which everything is considered as instructions for IEGEN.

 LOG
 ^^^